skienzmatishun/rippreport/content/p/some-things-never-change/index.md

   rank: 10
 alttags: Chris Elliott wears a superhero costume with a green mask, cape, and gray shirt featuring a red shield reading TAX MAN.
 He holds a vacuum cleaner with a...
-summary: Looking back at our exposé on how the Catalyst political machine pushed shady taxes and puppet candidates like Sherry Sullivan.
+summary: Looking back at our exposé on how CATALYST pushed shady taxes and puppet candidates like Sherry Sullivan.
 Senator Chris Elliott and Jack Burrell manipulated public funds while hiding behind media allies to protect special interest money.
 These same insiders still control local policy and line their pockets